ccasey79/wdi-project-1/README.md

 Overall views
 --------------

-- I think the game works well as a TV trivia game.
-If I was to add to this game my intensions were to create a level two.
-My idea is to guess the correct film from the three multiple choices according to a famous quote from a tv show.
+- I think the game works well as a trivia game, tests players knowledge of TV.
+My intensions for a level 2 in the game would be to guess the correct TV show from the three multiple choices according to a famous quote.
 Again the player would have approximately eight seconds to answer the question.

-- You could add a number of levels to this game as long as it involves using audio files from tv shows.
-I think as levels get added the level of difficulty would increase.
+- Potentially for this trivia game you could add a number of levels as long as it involves using audio files from tv shows.
+The levels would become more difficult as the player continues in the game.

-- Using the amount of data - audio & image files
+- This kind of game certainly gave a good indication into how much data needs to be collected.
+Research into finding the images and audio files, then editing the image sizes and editing the audio lengths.
+If the game had more levels it certainly gave a good indication and consideration into the amount of data these types of games require.

-- Gives a good indication of how a trivia game works on a basic structure.

-- First time where I had implemented JavaScript on a project
+- I think this game gives a good basic structure of how a trivia game works and it's logic.
+This was my first project where I had thoroughly used JavaScript and it was a good learning exercise in terms of my understanding and what the language can do.

 Technology used
 -----------------